 The principal risks of investing in the Fund are summarized below.
 The Fund does not represent a complete investment program.
 You may lose money by investing in the Fund, including losses near, at, or after the target year.
 There is no guarantee that the Fund will provide adequate income at or after the target year.
-Because of the Fund's investments in the underlying funds, the Fund will be subject to many of the risks below indirectly through its investments in the underlying funds rather than directly through investment in the actual securities themselves.
+Because of the Fund's investments in the underlying funds, the Fund will be subject to many of the risks below indirectly through its investments in the underlying funds securities themselves.